FREQUENTLY ASKED QUESTIONS ABOUT MASSAGGIO GALORE:

-A: You can find me Mondays and Tuesdays at 1265 S Main Street, Suite #304 in Little Saigon--that's the Rainier Center Building, roughly kittycorner from Pho Bac (the Vietnamese restaurant that's shaped like a boat)--and Thursdays and Fridays in Greenwood, at 101 N 85th Street, Suite #204.
+A: You can make an appointment with me Sundays, Mondays and Tuesdays at 1265 S Main Street, Suite #304 in Little Saigon--that's the Rainier Center Building, roughly kittycorner from Pho Bac (the Vietnamese restaurant that's shaped like a boat)--and any other day in Greenwood, at 101 N 85th Street, Suite #204.

 Q: Is it true that you sometimes use "Star Wars" sheets on your table?